-Threats
+Threats to kiwi

 Two hundred years ago, millions of kiwi lived all through New Zealand’s forests, and the night air echoed with their calls.

-Today the birds are under siege.
-By 1998, the population had plummeted to fewer than 100,000 birds.
+There were once about 12 million kiwi, but in 1998, the population had plummeted to fewer than 100,000 birds.
 By 2008 that figure had fallen even further – to about 70,000.
+Now there are only 68,000 kiwis left, and unmanaged kiwi populations are declining by 2% every year.

 There is no room to relax, however.
 Many kiwi live outside managed areas and these populations are expected to decline.
 Even within the managed areas, uncontrolled dogs can kill many birds very quickly.